 PCBG note: I have not changed our subscription fees since 1st July 2010.
-In some countries, the local currency equivalents of our fees have actually gone down since then, depending on how that currency has fared against the Pound over that time.
+In several countries, the local currency equivalents of our fees have gone down since then because their currency has strengthened against the Pound over that time.
 This is even though the Families Database has grown significantly and improved in other ways since then.
 I thought our fees were really good value back in 2010.
 They are even better value now!

 |Cost of a 1 month (31 days) subscription in selected currencies.

 Exchange rates can fluctuate wildly so the rates shown below should not be viewed as giving much of a clue on what the rates are at present.
 (E&OE!)

 |(1) The following shows how our fees (for 31 days) have changed over the years.
 The rates are (roughly) what they were near the beginning of the relevant period.|

 |(2) The following shows whether or not our fees (for 31 days) have increased or decreased over the periods shown.
 The rates are (roughly) what they were near the end of the relevant period.|

 There are many web sites which can give you an indication of the current/historic exchange rates (see here for one we sometimes use for current rates, see here for one we sometimes use for historic rates).
 Remember that, if such sites show just one rate, that is likely to be an average of the buy & sell rates so you will probably not get (or have got) as good a rate as those sites suggest.
 However, the difference should be roughly consistent over the years.